muehlefeldt/unity-machine-learning/docs/run-log.md

 * Question: Do we have a problem with multiple training areas?
 Esp. with the Areas20 prefab?
 * Hyperparameters and reward are the same as 1328.
 * Attention: Still more observations are used as input.

+## 1330
+* Reward change.
+Still only one training area.
+* Rest is the same as 1329.